 Before the lesson, make sure students have a firm handle on gravity, friction, potential and kinetic energy, and the basics of motion.
-This can be done in the form of a short quiz, a warm-up exercise, or a short discussion.
-Questions that you may wish to include are:
+This can be done in the form of a short quiz, a warm-up exercise or a brief discussion.
+Example questions:

 Lesson Summary Assessment

-Students can be asked to design their own roller coaster or to find an existing roller coaster on the web and identify these characteristics.
-This could be an introduction to the associated activity, Building a Roller Coaster.
+Ask students to design their own roller coasters or find an existing roller coaster on the Internet and identify its characteristics in terms of the physics concepts learned in the lesson.
+This assessment assignment also serves as an introduction to the associated activity, Building a Roller Coaster.